Weather-Routing-Research/Weather-Routing-Research.github.io/_posts/2023-06-22-dalhousie.md

   - academy
 ---

 Our research in weather routing has opened doors to fruitful collaborations, one of the most significant being with Dalhousie University, represented by the esteemed Professor Robert Milson from the Department of Mathematics.
 It was an enriching experience to host Professor Milson during his stay in Madrid, where we gathered at the IE Tower to conduct in-depth research on weather routing.
-This lead to the completion of our first joint paper titled "Hybrid Search Method for Zermelo's Navigation Problem," which is currently under revision.
+This led to the completion of our first joint paper, titled "Hybrid Search Method for Zermelo's Navigation Problem," which is currently under revision.

 The collaboration with Dalhousie University also presents exciting internship opportunities.
 Over the next few months, we will be joined by Louis Bu, a mathematics graduate from Dalhousie.
 Louis will work with us at the IE Tower as we continue to advance our optimization algorithms, aiming to present our findings at conferences and explore the possibility of a second publication.